 - Beans, pulses and legumes.

-Meeting the government recommendation of eating at least five fruit and vegetable portions each day will make sure that you are well on your way to getting plenty of fibre.
-A portion is about 80 g or what roughly fits in the palm of your hand.
+Meeting the government recommendation of eating at least five fruit and vegetable portions each day will help to get plenty of fibre.
+A portion is about 80 g or what roughly fits in the palm of a hand.
 Apples, pears, oranges, blueberries, strawberries, broccoli, asparagus and dried figs are all excellent fibre sources.

-Fibre supplements may be advised if a high-fibre diet does not ease symptoms.
+Fibre supplements or a bulk-forming laxative may be advised if a high-fibre diet does not ease symptoms.
 Several types are available at pharmacies, health food shops, or on prescription.
-A pharmacist will advise you.
 Although the effects of fibre supplements to ease symptoms may be seen in a few days, it may take as long as four weeks.

 - Dietary sources of soluble fibre include oats, ispaghula (psyllium), nuts, flax seeds, lentils, beans, fruit and vegetables.
 A fibre supplement called ispaghula powder is also available from pharmacies and health food shops.